intel/cc-oci-runtime/data/obs-packaging/clear-containers-image/README.md

 ``./update_image.sh``

-By default it will generate the specs using the version specified in ../../../versions.txt
+By default it will generate the specs using the version specified in the file ``versions.txt`` at the the root of the repository